Slavery at American colleges and universities: Rutgers University

 The namesake of Rutgers was Henry Rutgers, a trustee of the institution.
-He was a third generation slave owner and as a real estate developer he used slave labour to build his own wealth.
+He was a third generation slave owner and as a real estate developer he used slave labor to build his own wealth.

 Rutgers has a long history of involvement with the slave trade.
 Some of the founders, early benefactors, and early presidents were involved in the slave trade.
-During the Revolutionary War the college relocated the homestead of slaveowner.
+During the Revolutionary War the college relocated the homestead of slave owner.
 The first president of Rutgers (then Queen's College), Jacob Rutsen Hardenbergh was a slaveholder, among his slaves was Sojourner Truth who later escaped to freedom.
 Rutgers University's oldest extant building, Old Queens, was built in part by enslaved laborers including one man named Will.

 Shortly before Rutgers University reached its 250th anniversary Chancellor-Provost Richard Edwards announced the formation of the Committee on Enslaved and Disenfranchised Populations in Rutgers History.
 This committee created the Scarlet and Black Project which published 3 volumes of books by the same name and digital archives covering the entire racial history of Rutgers.

 Additionally the committee put forward recommendations including explicit acknowledgement on campus of its history, establishing and expanding affirmative action programs, commissioning a memorial for the dispossessed and enslaved, renaming buildings, funding of further research, and making a diversity course required for all students.